How to Help a Parent Who Has Cancer

 Start by being a great note-taker to capture doctors' plans and creating a support system for both you and your ill loved one.

 Nothing is worse than hearing that someone you love has cancer.
 It's even harder when it's your parent.
 As children, we typically see our parents as strong and invincible.
 When they get sick, it's tough.
 Your roles may reverse, and you may have to start caring for your parent as they battle this disease.

-While it's easy to be overwhelmed and frightened by the thought of cancer, there's a lot you can do to not only help your parent, but help yourself through the process too.
+While it's easy to be overwhelmed and frightened by the thought of cancer, there's a lot you can do to help your parent and yourself through the process.

 Treat Them to Luxuries